Beware! Counterfeit Electrical Books - Can You Spot The Fake?

-So we recently reported on counterfeit electrical products and components.
-However last week in our centre we found that 3 members of a PAT Testing course had inadvertently bought counterfeit copies of the “Code of Practice for In-service Inspection and Testing of Electrical Equipment 4th Edition” book.
+We recently reported on counterfeit electrical products and components.
+However, last week in our centre we found that 3 members of a PAT Testing course had inadvertently bought counterfeit copies of the 'Code of Practice for In-service Inspection and Testing of Electrical Equipment 4th Edition' book.

 Not only is this bad in terms of taking money away from the industry that invests heavily in producing technical literature it can also have some very serious consequences in terms of safety.

 How can this be I hear you ask?

 Well when the counterfeiters copy a book these days they don’t simply photo copy it.
 They actually use software to scan the book and reproduce it.
 However the software makes mistakes and sometimes letters and numbers are mis-interpreted or completely missing.
 Needless to say if you can’t rely on your book to give you the correct figures then you run the risk of getting something very wrong.

 It is actually very very hard.
 These days the counterfeit books are look and feel almost exactly like the real thing.
 With the code of practice books we found that the counterfeit actually had brighter lighter colours but you wouldn’t know this unless you put two books together.